Shreya Ghoshal discography

 Shreya Ghoshal is an Indian singer who has established herself as a leading playback singer of Indian cinema.
 She is highly regarded as one of the most successful singers of all time, having won seven Filmfare Awards, ten Filmfare Awards South, five National Film Awards and four Kerala State Film Awards.
-She has established herself as one of the leading singers in Bengali, Malayalam, Tamil, Hindi, Telugu, Kannada, Marathi, Punjabi and Bhojpuri languages.
+She has established herself as one of the leading singers in Hindi, Bengali, Tamil, Telugu, Kannada, Malayalam, Marathi, Punjabi and Bhojpuri languages.